edgebips/johnny/README.md

 ## Inputs

-There a two tools, which feed off of CSV downloads from either of thinkorswim or Tastyworks.
+There a two tools, which feed off of CSV downloads from either of thinkorswim or Tastytrade.
 The tool automatically identifies the files from a directory of these files all in the same place.

 You will need both a positions file and a transactions log downloads.

-### Tastyworks
+### Tastytrade

 - **Positions** Go to the `Positions` tab, click on `CSV`, save file to a directory.
 Make sure you have the following columns in your position tab: